platformsh/platformsh-docs/docs/src/guides/quarkus/deploy/configure.md

 ## Application container: `.platform.app.yaml`

 {{< guides/config-app template="quarkus" >}}
-Explaining the file line by line, we have the following settings:
+Explaining the file line by line, notice the following settings:

 1. `name`: The application name
 2. `type` where you'll define the language, in this case, Java, and the version.